EBB2675/schema-studio/README.md

 # Schema Studio

-Interactive schema explorer and editor for NOMAD-style data models.
+Interactive schema explorer and editor for data models.

 `schema-studio` (the package entrypoint) launches **Light Mode** by default:
 - Local single-user app (no auth)